CameronRushton/anime-anthology-back-end/README.md

 1. Create a text file called anime.txt
 2. Fill anime.txt with URLs to anilist.co's anime pages.
 Denote levels 1 to 5 using the following syntax:

-1 {
+1 {<br>
-https://anilist.co/anime/21520/Koyomimonogatari/  My mandatory, custom description https://anilist.co/anime/21745/Owarimonogatari-Ge/ My mandatory, custom description }
+https://anilist.co/anime/21520/Koyomimonogatari/  My mandatory, custom description <br>
+https://anilist.co/anime/21745/Owarimonogatari-Ge/ My mandatory, custom description <br>
+} <br>
-2 {
+2 { <br>
-https://anilist.co/anime/103572/5Toubun-no-Hanayome/ My mandatory, custom description }
+https://anilist.co/anime/103572/5Toubun-no-Hanayome/ My mandatory, custom description <br>
+}

 3. Run anilistScrape.py and wait for all files to be created in the new anime/ directory

-4. Run JSON_builder.py to create a JSON based on the structure of anime/ and then copy the contents of the created file called 'anime_JSON.txt' to the anime-anthology repo in src/managers/anime-manager
+4. Run JSON_builder.py to create a JSON based on the structure of anime/ and then copy the contents of the created file called
+'anime_JSON.txt' to the anime-anthology repo in src/managers/anime-manager

 5. Run createAnimeData.py to copy the website's resources from the anime/ folder to a new folder called uploadToWebsite/